 - Request Information

-- DurationThe standard full-time duration of the Master of Philosophy is eighteen months.
+- DurationThe standard full-time duration is eighteen months.
 The Master of Philosophy must be completed in not less than one year and not more than four years from the date on which the course is commenced.

 - Admission CriteriaTo be eligible for admission an applicant must satisfy the Research Committee that he or she has completed one of the following awards at the University of Divinity to the specified standard, or an equivalent award in divinity or its associated disciplines at another higher education provider recognised by the Academic Board to an equivalent standard: a) a Masters by coursework with a 75% average; or b) a Graduate Diploma with a 75% average; or c) a four year undergraduate degree with Honours with a 75% average.
 An applicant must also satisfy the Research Committee that he or she has completed a research essay or thesis of at least 12,000 words graded at or above 75%.
 The research essay or thesis may have been completed either within one of the awards listed above or as part of another program of study.